 - Pantry Spices – These are quite simple and need no explanation – onion powder, garlic powder, paprika, salt, and ground black pepper.

-- Working with one piece of chicken at a time, remove it from the milk and egg mixture.
+Working with one piece of chicken at a time, remove it from the milk and egg mixture.
 Gently shake off the excess liquid.
-Coat the chicken well in the flour mixture and set it onto one of the prepared baking sheet/cooling racks.
-Do this will all of the chicken, working with one piece at a time.
+Coat the chicken well in the flour mixture and set it on one of the prepared baking sheets/cooling racks.
+Do this for all of the chicken, working with one piece at a time.
+Once all of the chicken has been coated, again, working with one piece at a time, dip it once more into the milk and egg mixture until fully submerged.
+Remove and gently shake off the excess liquid.
+Coat once again in the flour mixture and place it back onto the cooling rack.

 YOU’RE ALL SET – LET’S FRY THE CHICKEN!